rajfal/rajfal.github.io/_posts/2018-01-18-Create-a-clean-Neo4j-database-inside-Docker-container.md

 N.B.:

-We can also wrap all of the above commands related to inside a shell script adapted from StackOverflow[[^1]]
+We can also wrap all of the above commands inside a shell script adapted from StackOverflow[[^1]]
 ```bash
 #!/bin/sh
 # script for clearing local graph.db database linked to Docker Neo4j container